 Check the electrical connection between the control board and compressor.
 Are these correctly implemented?
 YES Establish a proper connection. ψNO Check the inverter controller.
 Is this functional?
 NO Replace the control board. ↓ YES Check the condenser fan motor.
-Is this OK?
-NO NO Follow the instructions for troubleshooting fault F5 ↓ YES Check the winding resistances of the compressor.
+Is it OK?
+NO Follow the instructions for troubleshooting fault F5 ↓ YES Check the winding resistances of the compressor.
 Are they OK?
-NO → Replace the compressor ↓ YES Replace the control boards of the outdoor unit.
+NO NO Replace the compressor ↓ YES Replace the control boards of the outdoor unit.

-Check the individual components
+Check individual components